 - What are the lab timings?

-We are flexible with working times.
+We are flexible with timings.
 One can choose the time they want to work in the lab.
 However, everyone is expected to be regularly present for pre-assigned meeting times and have some overlap with official IISc timings (9:30 am - 5:30 pm).

 - What are your expectations from the students?